Operations

 Let's explore each 👇.

-Scenario A: let’s say you’ve just stepped into the world of influencer marketing.
+Scenario A: Let’s say you’ve just stepped into the world of influencer marketing.
 You’re still learning how to find relevant influencers, understanding which social media platform works best for you, and gauging metrics to vet in creator profiles.

 Short-term collaborations allow you to dip your toes in slowly and learn faster.
-You can explore different strategies (e.g. gifting vs. sponsored posts vs. commission-only afiliates), different styles of briefing & relationship management, and more.
+You can explore different strategies (e.g. influencer gifting vs. sponsored posts vs. commission-only afiliates), different styles of briefing & relationship management, and more.

 You can still look back at your top performers and try to convert them into long-term collabs later, based on what you learned.